An Extensive Examination of the DataGrid Web Control: Part 9

 The important parts of the above code snippet are in boldface.
 You may be wondering why the

-ID properties of all of the server controls are bolded.
+properties of all of the server controls are bolded.
 As we'll see shortly, these

-IDs are quite important, for they will be used to identify the control in our client-side
+s are quite important, for they will be used to identify the control in our client-side

 code.
 Also note that the EditItemTemplate contains a TextBox Web control with an ID

-of txtDesc.
-It's Text property is set, via data binding syntax, to the
+property is set, via data binding syntax, to the

-value of the Description field from the DataGrid's DataSource.
-Code very
+value of the Description

 similar to this was examined in Part 7 of this article series.